-At that time the only other proposal available was one based on the straight implementation of the job evaluation results with little opportunity to mitigate the detrimental effects of the change.
+At that time the only other proposal available was one based on the straight implementation of the job evaluation results.
 This proposal is detailed in Appendix B and, as stated therein, it would incur all of the problems that both sides had with such a proposal, as listed in table 2.
 Discussions on this solution demonstrated how far apart the two sides were on issues such as the number of years of back-pay expected to be paid to those staff that had been in the 'B' posts for many years, and also the RDS WM issue, where the FBU would expect this anomaly to be explored if the agreement was fully based on the Croner job evaluation analysis.